hardcamls/zprize/msm-pippenger-controller.md

 ## Scalar tracking

-We need to store 200 RAM locations to track data through the pipelin and check if a new coefficient would cause a hazard.
+We need to store 200 RAM locations to track data through the pipeline and check if a new coefficient would cause a hazard.
 Naively done this would require 200 comparators in parallel and then a wide OR reduction.

-In our controller we actually process mutliple windows on successive clock cycles.
-In our current design we have 2 seperate controllers tracking about 10 windows each.
+In our controller we actually process multiple windows on successive clock cycles.
+In our current design we have 2 separate controllers tracking about 10 windows each.
 Since there can be no hazard between windows, we only need to compare and OR reduce
 $1/10$ of the scalars in the pipeline.